pagekit/docs/developer-guides/how-to-theme.md

     ],
     ```

-5. Add the widget component to the `webpack.config.json` file, so it will be compiled to JavaScript (don't forget to run *webpack* on the theme folder afterwards).
+5. Add the `widget-theme` entry to the `webpack.config.json` file, so it will be compiled to JavaScript (don't forget to run `webpack` in the theme folder afterwards).

     ```
     entry: {